ulises-codes/ulises-codes/README.md

 ### Greetings Visitor 👽

 I'm a web developer.
-I code in Rust, JavaScript/Typescript, React, and Python, to name a few.
+I code in Rust, JavaScript/Typescript, and React, to name a few.

 - I'm always working on something fun and interesting
-- I'm currently learning AWS
+- I'm a second-career developer.
+If I can learn to code, so can you (assuming you don't know how)
 - One of these days I want to make something with Rust and WebAssembly

 ***